Did you know that almost 77% of online buyers abandon checkout forms? Form abandonment is an issue you aren’t facing alone.

 When you’re trying to reduce form abandonment, give these tips and tricks a try:

-- Use Exit Intent Popups – You can display exit-intent popups just as a visitor is about to leave your website, reminding that their form is incomplete.
+- Use Exit Intent Popups – You can display exit-intent popups just as a visitor is about to leave your website, reminding them that their form is incomplete.
 You can create exit-intent popups using OptinMonster, as it provides lots of templates.

 - Retarget Abandoned Form Users with Email – Once you have a list of users who didn’t submit their forms, you can retarget them through an email campaign and ask them to complete the form.